seznam/slo-exporter/prometheus_rules/README.md

 # Prometheus alerts and recording rules

-- [alerts](./alerts.yaml) contains examples of alerts based on slo-exporter's application metrics
+- [alerts.yaml](./alerts.yaml) contains examples of alerts based on slo-exporter's application metrics
+- [slo](./slo/README.md) folder contains commented examples of Prometheus recording rules which can be used to compute SLO, error budget as well as SLO-based alerting (based on error budget burn rate)